MoYusuf1/MoYusuf1/README.md

 🐍 - I’m focusing mainly on Python this summer

 👨‍🎓 - My goal is to be a senior level programmer in the professional world.
-(Which kind is still up to debate)

 🛠 - I’m looking forward to map my progress by uploading my personal projects here!